Class Recommendation List

 A medium condensed trajectory from super beginner to more advanced.
 Select one class from each of the following categories (my top recommendations for each listed).
 You really CANNOT go wrong with the class you pick as long as it’s from one of those recommended categories!
 I’ve just given my recommendations for those who would like more guidance.

-- Category 1: Beginner Hearts
+- Category 1: Beginner Hearts (or Beginner Candy Canes or Beginner Christmas Trees)

 - Category 2 or 3: Beginner Halloween or Beginner Christmas or Beginner Winter or Beginner Summer